 In the early 1900s, schools in the region spent no money on sports programs.
 If students played, depending on what game it was, they first had to clear and mark a field, or set up a court with a tennis net or basketball goals.
 In addition, student athletes paid for their own equipment and provided their own transportation.
 On occasion, students were able to persuade townspeople to contribute to the local college team.
-But for the most part, players spent their own money in order to play.
+But for the most part, players spent their own money in order to practice and compete.

 Some of the more interesting tidbits of information relate to the Hereford football team.
 In that time and place, uniforms were simple jerseys and trousers, with no protective gear like thigh pads and shoulder pads.
 Apparently, some players didn't own a leather helmet.

+Hard, open-field hits were not common.
+A typical play from scrimmage involved hiking the ball to the quarterback who would run down the field surrounded by his teammates.
+Once the defense surrounded the ball carrier and his blockers, the large throng of players would begin to slow and one or more of the defenders would break through and make the tackle.
+Scoring was also much different than it is today.
+Typically, when the offense pushed deep into the other team's territory, they attempted a drop-kick field goal.
+However, because a touchdown scored more points, some teams preferred to maintain the offensive attack.
 In order to overcome a strong goal-line stand, some offenses resorted to a risky play.
-Within a few feet of the goal, the offense would hike the ball to the quarterback, then pick him up and throw him over the opposing linemen.
-This play usually produced a touchdown.
-But it often resulted in a painful injury for the ball carrier.
+Within a few feet of the goal, they would hike the ball to the quarterback, then pick him up and throw him over the defense and into the end zone.
+This tactic sometimes produced a touchdown.
+But just as often it resulted in a painful injury for the ball carrier.
 Not long after it became common, officials outlawed this play.

 Source